Sol-Won-1100/panenkar/README.md

 # panenkar
-Collection of functions for football betting
+Collection of functions for football betting.